Samya-das06/Toll-App-Project/README.md

 ---

-4. Configure API keys and payment credentials in the `.env` file.

----

 ## Usage

 1. Register your vehicle with the system by providing GPS device details.
 2. Drive through toll zones; the system will automatically detect entry and exit points.
 3. Receive toll calculation and payment requests via email/SMS.
 4. Complete payment through the integrated payment gateway.